dmeranda/demjson/README.md

 These are the changes from 1.6 to 1.7 (released 2014-04-13).
 See the file "docs/CHANGES.txt" for a complete history of changes.

+ * Python 3: This version supports both Python 2 and Python 3, via the 2to3 conversion program.
+When installing with setup.py or a PyPI distribution mechanism such as pip or easy_install, this conversion should automatically happen.

+   Note that the API under Python 3 will be slightly different.
+   Mainly new Python types are supported.
+Also there will be some cases in which byte array types are used or returned rather than strings.

+   Read the file "docs/PYTHON3.txt" for complete information.

  * RFC 7159 conformance: The new RFC (published March 2014 and which superseded RFC 4627) relaxes the constraint that a JSON document must start with an object or array.
 This also brings it into